 The recipe notes that the concept of celery jam may be “a bit confusing at first”, but also says that it makes sense rather rapidly when served with a cheese platter- its flavor shines with brie and goat cheese.
 Recipe here.

 To give this jam even more of a punch, hone your cheese making skills and serve this delectable accompaniment alongside fresh, homemade goat cheese.
-Cooking instructor Mary Karlin gives expert tips in her course Artisan Cheese Making.
+Cooking instructor Mary Karlin gives expert tips in her class Artisan Cheese Making: Chevre, Mozzarella & Cheddar.